tropiano/tropianhs/_posts/2024-06-08-may-report.md

 ## [X Topics][xtopics]

-Neglected this month, but I really want to try to pivot it to something a bit different.
+Neglected this month, I just made a bug fix.
+Which I think is a bug on the HuggingFace side.
+When you pause an endpoint with their API it somehow messes up the format of the endpoint creation date, SO, when you try to turn on the endpoint again, it gives an error.
+The only solution is to start it manually.
+Anyway, I fixed it it in the but I really want to try to pivot it to something a bit different.
 In the past weeks I was chatting with a few people who were interested in **a chat based on your past tweets**.
 I have been researching a few models and also built a prototype that lets you ask questions, and it gives you the most similar tweets to the question you asked, plus a personalized reply based on those tweets.
 It looks interesting, but it's far from being ready.
 I still need to

 - find a way to store vectorized tweets (probably I will use Postgres)
 - deploy the right models on HuggingFace